Vanaheimr/Styx/README.md

         Console.WriteLine(_Friend);
     }

-In detail this is equivalent to the following:
+...which is in detail equivalent to the following standard syntax:

     var _Pipe1    = new VertexEdgePipe(Step.OUT_EDGES);
     var _Pipe2    = new LabelFilterPipe("knows", Filter.NOT_EQUAL);